wkuratana/seam-carver/README.md

 Replace `<target_width>` with the exact pixel width you would like to change the width of the `<input_file>` to.

 > [!NOTE]
-> If the target width is smaller than the width of the input file, the image will be carved (width will be reduced).
+> If the target width is smaller than the width of the input file, the image will be carved (width will be reduced with seam removal).
-> If the target width is larger, the image will be widened with expansion (width will be increased).
+> If the target width is larger, the image will be widened (width will be increased with seam insertion).

 If you are ever unsure of what arguments to pass, type `adjust --help`.